derekdjia/AI_Generated_Recipes/README.md

 'English' cuisine has a large error bar since there were 18 observations.

-###### c.
+##### d.
 Which cuisines have the most similar ingredient profile?

 Using python's **sklearn** library, we use the metrics.pairwise.cosine_similarity module to construct a cosine similarity matrix of cuisines.
 A score of 1 indicates that two cuisines share indentical ingredients in their recipes and a score of 0 indicates that two cuisines uses ingredients that have no correlation to each other.

 ![header](img/ingredientSimilarity.jpg)

-###### d.
+##### e.
 Which ingredients go well together or do not go well together?

-###### e.
+##### f.
 Can we predict how recipes will be rated?

-Using python's **sklearn** library, we construct a **Linear SVC model, a Multinomial Naive Bayes model, a Random Forest Classification Model, and a Gradient Boosting model.** For each model, we randomly split our initial data set into two subset of data.
-The first dataset is our training data (containing 75% of the original dataset); this set is use to optimize model parameters.
-The second dataset is our test data (containing 25% of the original dataset); this set is use to evaluate the performance of our models.

-For each model, we run a meshgrid of various model hyperparameters and select the one that returns the highest accuracy score on the training dataset.
-Given our parameterization, our Random Forest model has returned the best score.
+In *predictratingbyingredients.py*, the user is able to enter a list of ingredients into their console and return a predicted rating using the model we designed in part b).

 ## 4. Feature Transformation and Dimensionality Reduction